MicrosoftDocs/azure-stack-docs/azure-local/manage/disconnected-operations-overview.md

 Here are some scenarios for running disconnected operations on Azure Local:

 - **Data sovereignty and compliance**: In sectors like government, healthcare, and finance, there's a necessity to meet data residency or compliance requirements.
-When operating disconnected, data remains within the designated organizational boundaries.
+When operating disconnected, data and control remain within the designated organizational boundaries.

 - **Remote or isolated locations**: In areas with limited network infrastructure, such as remote or protected regions, disconnected operations allow you to use Azure Arc services and run workloads without relying on internet connectivity.
 For example, oil rigs and manufacturing sites.